robinhultman/generator-biztalkpipelinecomponent/README.md

 # generator-biztalkpipelinecomponent [![NPM version][npm-image]][npm-url] [![Dependency Status][daviddm-image]][daviddm-url]
 > Generator for BizTalk PipelineComponents

-A hughe part of the work involved in creating a pipeline component is setting upp boiler plate code.
+A huge part of the work involved in creating a pipeline component is setting upp boiler plate code.
 This generator aims to relieve you of that.

 This generator generates this project structure: